Shiroiame-Kusu/ModPackUpdater/README.md

 - Paths: forward slashes, safe-relative only (no leading `/`, no `..`)
 - Logs: structured with Serilog to console and `logs/`

 See docs/CLIENT.md for a client mod integration guide.
+For deployment and admin usage, see docs/SERVER.md.

 ## Quick start